microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 5. For the name, type **oilwells-prov-logging**

-6. Check the **Send to Log Analtyics** checkbox, and then select the **oilwells-logging-[YOUR INIT]** workspace
+6. Check the **Send to Log Analytics** checkbox, and then select the **oilwells-logging-[YOUR INIT]** workspace

 7. Check all the LOG checkboxes

 8. Click **Save**

-> NOTE:  It may take 5-10 minutes for event data to populate into the Log Analytics and then for Security Center recommendations to display
+>**Note**:  It may take 5-10 minutes for event data to populate into the Log Analytics and then for Security Center recommendations to display

 ## Exercise 2: Enroll and Provision IoT Devices